College of Undergraduate Studies Cost of Attendance

 IU Installment Payment Plan

 Immaculata offers an installment plan which allows students to distribute their term costs over four installment payment dates during a traditional term; four installments for fall and four installments for spring.
 There is a $25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not included as part of the installment payment plan.
 Students must complete an enrollment form and pay the $25 fee each term.
 To avoid account holds and a monthly late fee of $30, please remit payment at time of submitting the Installment Plan Enrollment form.
-Forms are also available on MyIU, on the Campus Life tab, under Business Office.
+The form is available on the Business Office website and on MyIU, on the Student Finances page under Student Account Resources.
 For your convenience payments are accepted online by logging on to MyIU and clicking on SSIU.
 The minimum account balance to qualify for the installment plan is $200.
 Term installment due dates may be found on the enrollment form.

 - Fall Installment Dates: August, September, October, November